ashafaei/deskflow/README.md

 It's like a software KVM (but without the video).
 TLS encryption is enabled by default.
 Wayland is supported.
 Clipboard sharing is supported.

+> [!NOTE]
+> **About this fork**
+>
+> This fork focuses on optimizing the macOS UI/UX experience.
+Other platforms are not actively tested.
+> PRs that are approved by the upstream Deskflow maintainers will be merged here.
+Features or changes
+> not accepted upstream will remain available in this fork.

 > [!TIP]
 >
 > **Chat with us**